 Unlike the dominant tradition which divides comparative and international politics into separate areas of inquiry, this course bridges these two fields.
 Includes the rise of the modern state and its relation to historical capitalism and the nation; interactions between the state and the market; democratization and civil society; social movements; and global culture.
 Usually offered every fall.

 This course is concerned with the scope of political economy.
 The focus is on the origins of the modern global political economy and its institutional structure.
 It examines contemporary issues in political economy, using the division of labor as an organizing concept, and explores the prospects for global restructuring at the turn of the century.
-Usually offered every spring.

-SIS 600: Statistics, Research Design, and Research Methods
+SIS 600: International Affairs Statistics and Methods

 Introduction to research design and research methods with particular focus on quantitative measurement, statistical analysis, and computer use for international relations research.
-Usually offered every term.

 SIS 680: Qualitative Methods and Methodology

 This course examines three leading qualitative approaches to the production of knowledge about world politics: comparative case studies, participant observation, and the analysis of social networks.
 It considers theoretical and application issues, as well as reading and discussing exemplary work in each of these different approaches.
 The course provides students with a "toolkit" for the analysis of questions and issues not amenable to quantification.

 This course is a historical and analytical overview of conflict in Africa.
 The course begins with conflict in pre-colonial Africa and the advent of colonialism.
 The bulk of the course is concerned with an exploration of theories regarding the causes of conflict in Africa, ranging from the economic and social impact of colonialism, political culture, ethnic divisions, greed and grievance, etc. Recent major conflicts in Africa are analyzed with respect to these theories.
 Finally, possibilities for peace in Africa are addressed.SIS 676: Political Economy of Africa